-- in heavily trafficked areas.
-On heavily skewed joints or steeply graded carriageways however, the NJ system may prove to be more suitable (see NJ literature for more information). - ii) As a longitudinal joint between two deck halves however, the LJ system may be more suitable (see LJ literature for more information) - iii) On building structures, car parks and elevated ramps with a need for heavy duty expansion systems. - iv) On marine guayside structures - v) On footbridges, however the UCP system may be more suitable. - vi) Britflex Resin Mortar may be used for new and replacement transition It may also be used as a transition to the metalwork of existing proprietary expansion joints where the adjacent surfacing is
+- As an improvement over asphaltic plug joints for low movement joints in heavily trafficked areas.
+On heavily skewed joints or steeply graded carriageways however, the NJ system may prove to be more suitable (see NJ literature for more information). - ii) As a longitudinal joint between two deck halves however, the LJ system may be more suitable (see LJ literature for more information) - iii) On building structures, car parks and elevated ramps with a need for heavy duty expansion systems. - iv) On marine quayside structures - v) On footbridges, however the UCP system may be more suitable. - vi) Britflex Resin Mortar may be used for new and replacement transition strips to elastomeric joints and general carriageway ironmongery.
+It may also be used as a transition to the metalwork of existing proprietary expansion joints where the adjacent surfacing is distressed